 Myth #5: Every Member That's Part of the Group Purchasing Organization Gets the Same Price From Each Supplier

 This is actually both true and false.
-It depends on the buying group and the spend categories it covers.
+It depends on the GPO and the spend categories it covers.
 When dealing with direct goods, each member can still negotiate the pricing and value-added services they're looking for from suppliers.
 They also have access to a rebate based on group volume in those circumstances.

 Myth #6: Suppliers and Members Can Only Contact Each Other Through the Buying Group